 - Major skills to start with 25 attribute points

 - Minor skills to start with 5 attribute points

 The team developed a few playable levels using Renderware Studio and most of the core gameplay systems was already working or planned, as the combat mechanics (which allowed the player to sub-select parts of an enemy when targeting them, due to only having one analogue stick on the PSP), inventory system, TES character statistics system using Oblivion’s own attributes / skills formula and the conversation system.

-Unfortunately we’ll never be able to play this unique version of Oblivion.
+Unfortunately we’ll never be able to play a final version of this unique version of Oblivion.
+A playable prototype was leaked online in June 2016, you can search the ISO on Google.. check the videos in this page for more info!
 Although the PSP game was announced for release in spring 2007 and the team had already created some great content, The Elder Scrolls Travels was soon cancelled and it vanished forever without any official comment from Climax or Bethesda.

 Would you like to add more info, screens or videos to this page?
 Add a comment below!